-Cokisa Sicwebu is a Kwa Zulu Natal based Nalibali literacy mentor.
-She is in charge of seven story sparkers and oversees thirty five schools in the remote rural Ugu district near port Shepstone, spanning Hibberdene and the Umtwalume district.
+Cokisa Sicwebu is a Kwa Zulu-Natal-based Nalibali literacy mentor.
+She is in charge of seven story sparkers and oversees 35 schools in the remote rural Ugu district near Port Shepstone, spanning Hibberdene and the Mtwalume district.
 Heather Robertson chatted to her about how she manages to encourage the love of reading in these communities.

 Why did you get involved as a Nal'ibali literacy mentor?

-How does what you do as a literacy mentor for NaliBali differ from other literacy programs?
+How does what you do as a literacy mentor for Nal'iBali differ from other literacy programmes?

-Some literacy programs just deliver books to schools.
+Some literacy programmes just deliver books to schools.
 We recruit volunteers from communities to be involved in our schools.
 Our story sparkers visit different schools every day.
 Volunteers from the community follow up the story sparker activity throughout the week.
-What is more amazing is that we don’t just have one activity in the morning, we have it during the day and then we have afternoons where we have reading clubs.
-One is a story sparker reading club, another is a teacher led reading club and a reading club in which we involve our communities.
+What is amazing is that we don’t just have one activity in the morning, we have it during the day and then we have afternoons where we have reading clubs.
+One is a story sparker reading club, another is a teacher-led reading club and a reading club in which we involve our communities.

-How do you inspire the love of reading amongst story sparkers, headmasters and headmistresses and the community?
+How do you inspire the love of reading amongst story sparkers, principals and the community?

 What does your role as a mentor entail?

 I need to make sure all my 35 schools are on par, that all my story sparkers are at school.
-I have to go to all the schools to make sure activities are taking place, make sure the Nal’ibali story telling program is running and I regularly check up on and train community members on reading for pleasure.
+I have to go to all the schools to make sure activities are taking place, make sure the Nal’ibali storytelling programme is running and I regularly check up on and train community members in reading for pleasure.

 What are the challenges involved in getting to remote schools in your area?